|SCW Woodworking Club Bylaws

-2. “Board” shall mean the Officers and Directors elected as provided in the Bylaws of the Club to manage the Club in accordance with the Bylaws and Operations Manual of the Club.
+2. “Board” shall mean the “members” elected as provided in the Bylaws of the Club to manage the Club in accordance with the Bylaws and Operations Manual of the Club.

-4. “Approval by the Membership” shall mean approval by a majority vote of Members in attendance at a scheduled General Membership Meeting attended by a quorum or at a Special General Membership Meeting attended by a quorum.
+4. “Approval of the Membership” shall mean approval by a majority vote of Members in attendance at a scheduled General Membership Meeting attended by a quorum or at a Special General membership Meeting attended by a quorum.

-5. “Rec.
-Centers” shall refer to the Recreation Centers of Sun City West, Inc., to its applicable Articles of Incorporation, to its Bylaws and Club Rules, and to its Regulations and Procedures for Chartered Clubs.
+5. “Rec Centers” shall refer to the recreation Centers of Sun City West, Inc. to its applicable Articles of Incorporation, to its Bylaws and Club Rules, and its Regulations and Procedures for Chartered Clubs.

-7. Conflicts between provisions in Club Bylaws and the governing documents of the Rec Centers shall be resolved in favor of applicable Rec Centers documents.
+6. Conflicts between provisions in Club Bylaws and the governing documents of the rec Centers shall be resolved in favor of applicable Rec Center documents.

-8. "Card Holder” means any person who holds an Owners Membership card, Associate Member Card or a Tenant Activity Card issued by the Rec Centers.
+7. “Card Holder” means any person who holds an Owners Membership card, associate Member Card or Tenant Activity Card issued by the Rec Centers.

-9. "Member” means a Card Holder who meets all requirements for Membership in the Club in provisions of the Bylaws and the Operations Manual of the Club.
+8. “Member” means a Card Holder who meets all requirements for Membership in the Club in provisions of the Bylaws and Operations Manual of the Club.

-10. “General Membership Meeting” shall mean a scheduled meeting of Members attended by a quorum or a Special General Membership Meeting of Members as provided in Article IV, Section B and attended by a quorum.
+10. “General Membership Meeting” shall mean a scheduled meeting of members attended by a quorum or a Special General meeting of members as provided in Article IV, section B and attended by a quorum.

 11. “Parliamentary Procedures” at all meetings shall follow the most recent edition of Robert’s Rules of Order unless otherwise indicated by the President of the Club.
 The President may appoint a Member to be a Parliamentarian and function as requested by the President.

-There shall be no restrictive preconditions for Membership, such as a requirement that a member must join any national, state, or regionally affiliated organization.
+Section B – No Preconditions There shall be no other precondition for membership, nor will members be required to join any national, state, or regionally affiliated organization.

-Each Member is expected to follow the Safety Rules of the Club, follow Rules regarding care and treatment of tools and machinery, and to conduct himself harmoniously with other Club Members.
 Upon learning of a Member’s alleged misconduct, the Board shall conduct a hearing with such Member to determine a course of disciplinary action.
-The Board may take Disciplinary Action against a Member for reasons included but not limited to the following:
+The Board may take Disciplinary Action against a Member for reasons included in but not limited to the following:

 The Member steals from the Club or from another Member,

-The Member creates turmoil, disruption or dissention among Club Members,
+The Member creates turmoil, disruption or dissension among Club Members,

 1. Fails to acknowledge his action to a Monitor or to the Shop Manager, or